 Amidst a college application process that is as exciting as it is daunting, Audrey was my fearless guide.
 I knew she was the right college advisor for me when she pulled out a deck of spirit animal cards on the first day and together we picked a nonbinary whale out of the deck who we decided would guide us through this process.
 Throughout the journey—when finding a major, writing essays, and eventually choosing a college—we thought: what would Mx.
 Whale do?
 Guided by Mx.
 Whale’s emotional openness, compassion, and fearlessness, Audrey and I were rooted in authenticity throughout the whole process.
 When I began working with her in January of my junior year, I was entirely clueless about the process, didn’t know what I wanted to major in, and was even unsure of my criteria for a school.
 Audrey spent months helping me sort through my interests, make pro/con lists, and research schools and majors until I could begin to make sense of what I truly valued in a school.
 She helped me explore majors by suggesting books like The Overworked American by Juliet Schor and Gut by Giulia Enders until I decided to apply as a sociology major.
 This is what makes Audrey different from other advisors: I never felt categorized as a “type” of student or applicant put into a box—Audrey took her sweet time getting to know the nuances and deviations and aspirations that had been ignored or overlooked by my other guidance counselors.
 This meant that, not only could Audrey provide guidance on schools, majors, and programs that would appeal to me, but she could also help me find and get in touch with relevant internships and even help me turn my Bachelorette obsession into a riveting college essay topic.
 Audrey emphasizes authenticity in all aspects of the process, taking the time to milk out my quirky family game night stories and strange yet poignant relationship with kombucha-making in order to make sure that colleges got a vivid holistic picture in my applications.
 The great thing about Audrey’s process is that she meets you where you are, whether you come in with a dream school like my cousin did or had no idea as I did.
 Completing this process, I am thrilled to look back and truly feel like I put my best foot forward and have found my place.

-Margot Hart, Sacred Heart Class of 2022 / UCLA Class of 2026
+Margot Hart, University of California Los Angeles Class of 2026

 Working with Audrey was absolutely amazing.
 She was extremely organized and planned the meetings and assignments perfectly so that I didn’t feel rushed in the slightest, yet we still managed to finish every single essay several weeks and even months before the due dates.
 Her fun personality made me actually enjoy writing essays for the first time (shocking!), and I felt safe and comfortable sharing my personal stories with her.
 Audrey will learn and appreciate every part of you, and she’ll guide you to transform your unique character into words.
 She is such a good listener and not once did I feel like my voice was being overpowered.
 I especially loved our conversation trying to somehow connect rubber duckies to computer science.
 I would highly recommend working with her!